-When IMPM is enabled or when a P2MP LSP ILM exists on the ingress XCM or IOM/IMM or both, the remaining multicast paths are also enabled.
-16 multicast paths are supported by default with 28 on 7950 XRS systems and 7750 SR-12e systems, with the 7750 SR-12e supporting up to 400 Gb/s per slot.
+When IMPM is enabled or when a P2MP LSP ILM exists on the ingress IOM/IMM, the remaining multicast paths are also enabled.
+16 multicast paths are supported by default.
 One path remains as a secondary path and the rest are primary paths.